 Riving Knife or Splitter

 These devices attach to the rear of the saw, just behind the blade.
-They keep the wood separated after passing through the blade, reducing the possibility of kickbacks.
-They also ensure that there is no gap at the rear of the blade where wood can get stuck.
+They keep the pieces of wood separated after they pass through the blade, reducing the risk of kickbacks.
+They also ensure that there is no gap at the rear of the blade where wood might get stuck.

 Blade Guard

-Blade guards keep you away from the blade as it spins.
-These are typically constructed from plexiglass.
-Blade guards are one of the most important safety features on a table saw.
+Blade guards keep you separated from the blade as it spins.
+They are typically constructed from plexiglass.
+Blade guards are one of the most important safety features of a table saw.

 Anti-Kickback Pawls